1955: San Francisco established its first residential parking space requirements of one space for each newly created dwelling unit.

 April 2014: Legislation is approved to legalize existing in-law units citywide, and build new in-law units in the Castro neighborhood, without off-street parking spaces.

-April 2014: The SFMTA, over the objections of business, environmental, and transportation advocates, rescinds Sunday parking meter enforcement.
+April 2014: The SFMTA, at the behest of Mayor Ed Lee and over the objections of business, environmental, and transportation advocates, rescinds Sunday parking meter enforcement.

 April 2014: SFMTA announces plans to lease as many as 900 on-street parking spaces to car-share organizations, starting in Summer 2014.